Would a Tory-Reform electoral pact really be ‘unassailable’?

 There are reasons to be sceptical – apart from it probably being several years until the next general election, in which time stuff will happen.
 It is a common fallacy to assume that blocs of voters can be added together by horse-trading between national leaders, and that the people would meekly vote in the way that such leaders dictate.

 This assumption has long been a feature of idealistic pluralism on the left.
-Neal Lawson, of Compass, a pressure group that advocates cross-party alliances against the right, recently pointed out that in every general election since 1979 except one, 2015, the “progressive” parties (Labour, Liberals, Lib Dems, Greens and Nationalists) have won a greater share of the vote than the “regressive” ones (Conservatives, Ukip, Brexit and Reform).
+Neal Lawson, of Compass, a pressure group that advocates cross-party alliances against the right, recently pointed out that in every general election since 1979 except one (in 2015), the “progressive” parties (Labour, Liberals, Lib Dems, Greens and Nationalists) have won a greater share of the vote than the “regressive” ones (Conservatives, Ukip, Brexit and Reform).

 This thesis was elegantly demolished by Peter Kellner this week: in many cases, he points out, voters for the Lib Dems and their predecessors would have preferred a Conservative government to a Labour one if they had been forced to make a choice.